 The membership of the IPRC shall consist of three graduate faculty members appointed by the Graduate Affairs Council.
 At least one of the three Committee members must be a member of the Graduate Affairs Council.

 a) Review interdisciplinary program proposals distributed by the Graduate Programs Office;

 b) Request and review any additional information or materials from the student or the student’s interdisciplinary faculty committee members that is deemed necessary for assessing the academic rigor of the proposed program of study;

-c) Notify, in writing, the student, the student’s interdisciplinary faculty committee members, the Graduate Studies Office, the appropriate Vice Provost or designee, and the Graduate Affairs Council of all Committee decisions regarding interdisciplinary program proposals; and
+c) Notify, in writing, the student, the student’s interdisciplinary faculty committee members, the Graduate Programs Office, the appropriate Vice Provost or designee, and the Graduate Affairs Council of all Committee decisions regarding interdisciplinary program proposals; and

 d) Make a recommendation of rejection or approval to the appropriate Vice Provost or designee.